usgs/water-fcpg-tools/README.rst

 Installation
 ============
-Clone the repository using :code:`git clone https://github.com/usgs/water-fcpg-tools.git`.

-Then change directories into the repository and create an `Anaconda <https://www.anaconda.com/products/individual>`_ environment using the supplied :code:`FCPGtools_env.yml` file by calling :code:`conda env create -f FCPGtools_env.yml`. **Activate the FCPG environment using the instructions printed by conda after the environment is created successfully.**
+Download the FCPGtools environment file from `here <https://code.usgs.gov/StreamStats/FCPGtools/-/raw/master/FCPGtools_env.yml>`_.
+Then create an `Anaconda <https://www.anaconda.com/products/individual>`_ environment using the supplied :code:`FCPGtools_env.yml` file by calling :code:`conda env create -f FCPGtools_env.yml`. **Activate the FCPG environment using the instructions printed by conda after the environment is created successfully.**

-Then, install the repository using :code:`pip install https://github.com/usgs/water-fcpg-tools`

 On a HPC system you may need to load the correct Python module before building the Anaconda environment.
 This might be done with :code:`module load python/anaconda3`.

 Upgrading
 ---------
 Periodically, updates and bug fixes will be made to this library.
-To update your installation re-run :code:`pip install https://github.com/usgs/water-fcpg-tools`.
+To update your installation re-run :code:`pip install git+https://github.com/usgs/water-fcpg-tools`.

 Quick Start
 ===========